awsdocs/aws-step-functions-developer-guide/doc_source/connect-supported-services.md

 # Optimized integrations for Step Functions<a name="connect-supported-services"></a>

 The following topics include the supported APIs, parameters, and request/response syntax in the Amazon States Language for coordinating other AWS services\.
 The topics also provide example code\.
-You can call Optimized integrations services directly from the Amazon States Language in the `Resource` field of a task state\.
+You can call Optimized integrations services directly from the Amazon States Language in the `Resource` field of a `Task` state\.

 You can use three service integration patterns:
 + [Default response](connect-to-resource.md#connect-default)